-indicates that a component has a failure (critical) condition.
+component has a failed or critical condition.
 A critical condition occurs when a probe or other monitoring tool detects a reading for a component that falls within certain minimum and maximum values.
 A critical condition requires immediate attention.

-indicates that a component's health status is unknown.
+component's health status is unknown.